Bikes · Resale guide

 Essential Checks

-2. Cold Engine Test: Arrange to see the bike first thing in the morning or after it has been sitting for several hours.
-Hard starting, excessive smoke, or strange noises on a cold start can indicate underlying engine issues.
+- Cold Engine Test — Arrange to see the bike first thing in the morning or ensure it hasn’t been started for several hours.
+A bike that struggles to start cold might have engine issues.

-5. Test Both Brakes: Squeeze the front brake lever and press the rear brake pedal.
-Both should feel firm and offer good stopping power.
-A spongy feel indicates air in the lines, old fluid, or worn components.
+- Test Both Brakes — Squeeze the front brake lever and press the rear brake pedal.
+They should feel firm, not spongy.
+A spongy feel could mean air in the lines, old fluid, or worn components.

-8. Check Exhaust Smoke: While the engine is running, observe the smoke from the exhaust.
-White smoke could indicate a head gasket issue, blue smoke means burning oil, and thick black smoke suggests a rich fuel mixture.
+- Check Exhaust Smoke — After the cold start, observe the exhaust smoke.
+White smoke can indicate a head gasket issue, blue smoke means it’s burning oil, and thick black smoke suggests a rich fuel mixture.

 Insider Checks

-THE CLUTCH SLIP TEST (₹3,000-₹4,500 fix).
-On your test ride, get into the highest gear (5th gear) at a low speed, say 40-50 kmph.
+THE CLUTCH SLIP TEST (₹2,500-₹4,500 for new plates).
+During your test ride, get into the highest gear (5th) at a relatively low speed (around 40-50 kmph).
 Then, open the throttle hard.
-If the engine RPMs climb quickly but the bike’s speed doesn’t increase proportionally, or if it feels like the engine is revving without engaging the wheel properly, your clutch plates are slipping.
-This means a costly replacement.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+This means they’re worn out and need replacement, a common wear-and-tear item for bikes with high mileage or heavy city use.

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious one for premium bikes like the CB350.
-Always cross-verify the chassis and engine numbers (physically on the bike) with the RC and the Parivahan app.
-If the numbers don’t match, or if the RC looks suspiciously new or has poor print quality, walk away.
+This is a serious one, especially for popular bikes.
+Always verify the bike’s chassis and engine numbers against the Registration Certificate (RC) and cross-reference them with the Parivahan app.
+If the numbers don’t match exactly, walk away.

 Engine Swap.
-Sometimes, a severely damaged engine is replaced with a used one from another bike.
-Always ensure the engine number on the bike matches the RC.
-Look for mismatched paint on the engine block compared to the rest of the bike, or unusually new-looking engine bolts on an older bike.
+Sometimes, a bike with a blown engine gets a used engine from another bike.
+Always check that the engine number matches the one on the RC.
+Look for mismatched paint on the engine block or unusual wiring that suggests a non-factory fit.

 Non-Matching Insurance / Zero Claim Bonus Discrepancy.
-Ask for the bike’s insurance papers.
-If the seller claims a “zero depreciation, zero claim bonus” policy but the bike shows signs of repair or accident, they might be hiding previous claims.
-Verify the policy status with the insurer.
+Ask for the bike’s insurance history.
+If the seller claims a “zero claim bonus” but the bike shows signs of major repair or accident, it could mean an undisclosed accident that was either not claimed or claimed under a different policy.

 Seller’s Guide — How to Maximize Your Honda CB350 Resale

-Fix Minor Oil Leaks.
-Even a small oil weep from a gasket or a fork seal will scare off most buyers.
-Get these minor issues fixed.
-The cost to repair is usually less than the amount buyers will deduct from your asking price.
+Fix Any Minor Oil Leaks.
+Even a small oil weep from a gasket or a fork seal can scare off potential buyers.
+It suggests neglect or a bigger underlying problem.
+Address these minor issues before listing.

 Gather All Documents.
-Keep your RC, insurance papers (valid!), PUC certificate, original purchase invoice, and especially all service records in one place.
-A complete document set adds significant credibility and value.
+Keep your RC, valid insurance papers, PUC certificate, original purchase invoice, and any service records neatly organized.
+A complete documentation package builds trust and simplifies the transfer process.

-Check All Electricals.
-Ensure the headlight (high/low beam), indicators, horn, tail lamp, brake light, and instrument cluster are all fully functional.
-Even a single non-working bulb makes the bike seem neglected.
+Ensure All Electricals Work.
+Check that the headlight (high/low beam), indicators, horn, tail lamp, brake light, and instrument cluster lights are all fully functional.
+Faulty electrics are a negotiation point.

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: If you’re looking for a dependable, stylish, and comfortable retro-classic motorcycle for city commutes and relaxed highway rides, the used Honda CB350 in 2026 is an excellent choice.
-Target units with under 25,000 km, a clear service history from BigWing, and a single owner.
-You should aim for the ₹95,000-₹1,20,000 price band for a good condition model.
-If your budget stretches a bit higher and you prioritize the absolute latest tech or marginal performance gains, consider a newer Honda model from the BigWing lineup, perhaps a new generation CB350 if one has launched, or a larger capacity Honda motorcycle for more power.
+For buyers: If you’re looking for a reliable, comfortable, and stylish retro-classic motorcycle for city commutes and relaxed highway rides, a used Honda CB350 in 2026 is an excellent choice.
+Focus on bikes with under 40,000 km, a clear service history, and good physical condition.
+Aim for a price between ₹95,000 and ₹1,20,000 for a well-maintained DLX Pro variant.
+If your budget stretches higher, consider a newer model from Honda’s 350cc lineup for the latest features and a fresh warranty.

 Personalized estimate